-The kind of place where you’re awakened by birdsong and lulled to sleep by the chirp of crickets, Sterrekopje Farm is 50 hectares of farmland, gardens, a spa and luxury guest quarters just outside the village of Franschhoek, South Africa, where the approach to how you spend your time is holistic but not prescriptive.
+The kind of place where you’re awakened by birdsong and lulled to sleep by the chirp of crickets, Sterrekopje Farm is 50 hectares of farmland, gardens, a bath house and luxury quarters just outside the village of Franschhoek, South Africa, where the approach to how you spend your time is holistic but not prescriptive.
 The focus is on rest, but you’re encouraged to take on roles you might not yet have lived, too: play baker, yogi, horse groomer, potter, farmer-forager.
-Or simply grab a volume from the library and find restoration your own way.
-The interiors are masterpieces of upscale rusticity, with nature-led colour combinations, one-off artworks, corners brightened with graceful meadow flowers.
-Its tools are gentle – a little soul-prodding here, some mind-opening there – over the three- or more day retreats they offer, but at this picturesque remove could have the power to craft you anew.
+All three-, five- or seven-day retreats include a series of rituals developed by holistic practitioners to help restore your body and soul.
+As for its looks, the interiors are masterpieces of upscale rusticity, with nature-led colour combinations, one-off artworks, corners brightened with graceful meadow flowers.
+Its tools are gentle – a little soul-prodding here, some mind-opening there – but at this picturesque remove, it could have the power to craft you anew.

 Get this when you book through us:

 A soothing foot ritual and a bottle of champagne in your room

 11am, but flexible, subject to availability.
 Earliest check-in, 2pm.